mc-serverworld/worldMISF/README.md

 # License info
-One of the project module (utils) used the gson.
+One of the project module (utils) used other libraries.
-Other moodule or file use the GNU license.
+The licenses can found under this line.

-The license can found under this line.
+GSON
 ```
 START OF GSON LICENSE